mebjas/html5-qrcode/README.md

 # Html5-QRCode
+## (supports barcodes now :))
-A cross-platform HTML5 QR code reader.
+A cross-platform HTML5 QR code & barcode reader.
-Use this light-weight Javascript library `(~68 Kb)` to add QR Code scanning capability in your web application.
+Use this light-weight Javascript library to add QR Code scanning and bar code scanning capability in your web application.
- - Supports easy scanning using web-cam or camera in the smartphones (Android / IOS).
+ - Supports easy scanning using webcam or camera in smartphones (Android / IOS).
- - **Recently Added** Scanning QR Code from files or default camera on smartphones.
+ - Scanning QR Code from files or default camera on smartphones.
+ - **Recently Added**  Supports bar code scanning in various formats.

 > Support for scanning local files on the device is a new addition and helpful for the web browser which does not support inline web-camera access in smartphones. **Note:** This doesn't upload files to any server - everything is done locally.